dragoncoder047/thuepaste/examples.md

 The classic Hello World program.
 Starts with a single `@`, which immediately triggers the single rule, to print `Hello World!` and delete the `@`.
 The program then immediately halts.

+## samples/99bottles.t

+This program, which I found in Yoel Matveyev's "Marthue" repository, prints out the lyrics to the classic "99 Bottles of Beer on the Wall" song.

 ## samples/truthmachine.t

 A truth machine.
 It will prompt you for a string.
 Upon recieving `0`, it will print that and halt.
 Upon recieving `1`, it will print `11111111111111.....` forever.